Electrofenster/jwt-verifier/README.md

   - `LOGOUT_QUERY_PARAM` -> query param to listen for logout, default `__jwt-logout`
   - `LOGOUT_REDIRECT_URL` -> redirect after successful logout, needs to start with `https://`
   - `PROTECTED_URL_PATH` -> redirect after cookies got deleted when introspection failes for reauthentication on keycloak
+  - `EXTRA_USERINFO_FIELDS` -> extra fields from introspection endpoint/accesstoken which should be in userinfo header